Water Treatment Plant

-Raw Water Intake – Untreated water is gravity fed from one of two intake silos from Kentucky River, which is then pumped into the River Station via submersible pumps.
-Water is then pumped nearly 250 vertical feet to the plant for treatment by one of two vertical turbine pumps at a rate of 4100 gallons per minute (GPM).
+Untreated water is gravity fed from the intake from Kentucky River, which is then pumped into the River Station via submersible pumps.
+Water is then pumped nearly 250 vertical feet to the plant for treatment by vertical turbine pumps at a rate of 4100 gallons per minute (GPM).

-Powder Activated Carbon may also be fed seasonally to aid in the removal of organics and algae, reducing taste and/or odor, disinfection by-products (DBP’s), and Total Organic Carbons (TOC’s) precursors.
+Powder Activated Carbon is fed seasonally to aid in the removal of organics and algae, reducing taste and/or odor, disinfection by-products (DBP’s), and Total Organic Carbons (TOC’s) precursors.

 Filtration and Finished Water Storage

-Once treated water leaves the sedimentation basin, it enters the filtration building and receives a dose of filter aid; a cationic polymer that aids in the formation of large easily settleable floc particles and helps with the adhesion to the filter media.
-Water gravity flows into six “mixed media” filters containing anthracite, sand, gravel and is fed into two 600,000-gallon underground storage reservoirs called “clearwells” for a total of 1.2 million gallons (MG).
-As the water flows down through the media the remaining solids becomes entrapped between the particles; the final stage in solids removal.
-At routine intervals the filters will be cleaned and captured solids, by the reverse flow of finished water at high velocities, known as “filter backwashing”.
+Once treated water leaves the sedimentation basin, it enters the filtration building and receives a dose of filter aid; a cationic polymer that aids in the filtration of particles and adhesion to the filter media.
+As the water flows down through the media the remaining solids becomes entrapped between media particles; the final stage in solids removal.
+Water gravity flows into six “mixed media” filters containing anthracite, sand, and gravel and is travels into two 600,000-gallon underground storage reservoirs called “clear-wells” for a combined total storage of 1.2 million gallons (MG).
+At routine intervals the filters will be cleaned of captured solids by reversing the flow of finished water at high velocities, known as “filter back-washing”.

-Before entering the clearwell the water is treated with Hydrofluosilicic acid (HFS) for fluoridation purposes and with Sodium Hydroxide; used for the pH adjustment of the finished water.
-The finished potable water is then pumped directly to Harrodsburg’s and consecutive water system’s distribution systems for use by the customer at the tap.
+Before entering the clear-well the filtered water is treated with Hydrofluosilicic acid (HFS) for fluoridation purposes and with Sodium Hydroxide; for the adjustment of pH in the finished water.
+The finished (potable water) is then ready to be pumped to Harrodsburg’s water storage tanks and to consecutive water system’s distribution systems, for use by the customer at the tap.